akhilreddyjirra/jenkins-pipeline-aws/README.md

-Deploy to AWS using Jenkins
+Deploy to AWS using Jenkins pipeline

 ## Summary of Task ##